free consultations for injury matters

-A generation or two ago, divorce and other family law issues were quietly swept under the rug and there were few, if any, legal tools available to assist those dealing with issues like custody and support disagreements.
-Today, these problems are out in the open and, for the most part, Texas courts are ready to help resolve a number of different family law dilemmas.
+A generation or two ago, divorce and other family law issues were quietly swept under the rug. and there were few, if any, legal tools available to assist those dealing with issues like custody and support disagreements.
+Today, these problems are out in the open, and for the most part, Texas courts are ready to help resolve a number of different family law dilemmas.
 When these matters go to court, it is very important to have an attorney who will stand up for your legal and financial rights.

-Representing Families In New Braunfels, Seguin, Boerne, And South Central Texas
+Representing Families in New Braunfels, Seguin, Boerne, and South Central Texas

 Just like the sleekest and fastest airplane is useless without a trained pilot, family courts mean little without an experienced attorney.
 At The Bettersworth Law Firm, we routinely handle a diverse array of cases, including:

-• Contested divorce: Most all divorces are contested, at least to some extent.
+• Contested divorce: Most divorces are contested, at least to some extent.
 Although the respondent typically does not oppose the divorce, there may be major disagreement as to property division, spousal support, and other issues.

 • Contested divorce with children: The Family Code sets out standard provisions for child visitation and child support.
 Nevertheless, both these issues, in addition to child custody, are often intensely disputed.